PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Send the revised prompt to the user to final adjusts
 - [x] Send to generate image the original prompt and the final prompt to generate image
 - [x] Show the images to user - Remove all size related code (do it again after MVP)
-- [ ] Add the Use Again and refresh the page (check daily usage) - Fix inconsistencies between server and client side
+- [x] Add the Use Again and refresh the page (check daily usage) - Fix inconsistencies between server and client side
+- [ ] Create a happy path with buttons
 - [ ] Deploy
 - [ ] Clear the cookies after finish step 4?